-These, including the proposed regenerated riparian areas, have been considered within this bushfire assessment, and do have the ability to marginally increase the overall risk to the subject development.
+All bushfire vegetation, including the proposed regenerated riparian areas, have been considered within this bushfire assessment, and do have the ability to increase the overall risk to the subject development.

 Subsequently, recommendations to provide suitable APZs, to address this risk, have been included within this assessment also.